 ⚠ Your browser does not fully support this website.
 Maybe it’s time to upgrade? ⚠

-Cortado Script is a fresh take on mid-century pointed brush lettering.
+Cortado is a fresh take on mid-century pointed brush lettering.
 To capture the loose spontaneity of handwriting, its innovative OpenType programming strategically inserts connection breaks amid the rhythm of cursive strokes.
 Automatic features also swap in different shapes for repeated letters, substitute ligatures where needed, and add restrained flourishes to word endings.

-With assertive energy and casual elegance, Cortado Script is poised to command attention in a wide range of design applications.
+With assertive energy and casual elegance, Cortado is poised to command attention in a wide range of design applications.

-Cortado Script provides language support for typesetting coffee menus in Albanian, Catalonian, Croatian, Czech, Danish, Dutch, English, Estonian, Esperanto, Finnish, French, German, Hungarian, Icelandic, Italian, Latin, Latvian, Lithuanian, Norwegian, Pig Latin, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish, Swedish, & Turkish.
+Cortado provides language support for typesetting coffee menus in Albanian, Catalonian, Croatian, Czech, Danish, Dutch, English, Estonian, Esperanto, Finnish, French, German, Hungarian, Icelandic, Italian, Latin, Latvian, Lithuanian, Norwegian, Pig Latin, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish, Swedish, & Turkish.